Synonym: St Vitus' dance

 - Metabolic - bilirubin encephalopathy and toxins, especially carbon monoxide, manganese and organophosphate poisoning.

-Most patients with Sydenham's chorea will have other manifestations of rheumatic fever:
+Most patients with Sydenham's chorea will have other manifestations of RF:

 - 60-80% have cardiac involvement, particularly of the mitral valve.